2013 Saravan earthquake: Subduction

 Subduction usually occurs at convergent fault lines.
 The underlying tectonic plate descends, or subducts, into the Earth's mantle.
 Earthquakes occurring at these faults are very large in magnitude and scale.
 In this case the disappearing Arabian plate is part of the oceanic crust while the Eurasia plate is part of the continental crust.

 The Makran region

 The Makran Region Of Pakistan and Iran is characterized by three mountain ranges.
-These mountain ranges, the Makran Coastal Range, the Central Makran Range, and the Siahan Range, are located in the southwestern area of the Baluchestan province of Pakistan.
+These mountain ranges, the Makran Coastal Range, the Central Makran Range, and the Siahan Range, are located in the southwestern area of the Balochistan province of Pakistan.
 These ranges are the product of years of collision between the Indian plate and the Eurasia tectonic plate.
 The Makran Region is also the covering point of three tectonic plates.
 The Indian plate, Eurasia plate, and the Arabian plate meet and converge in this area.